 This white and orange bitch, Scoundrel, is very much her mother's daughter as you can see from the photos.
 She has been a wonderful brood bitch and Steve's companion in his first ventures into working Hawkwise Brittanys to the gun and competitive Field Trialling.
-As an 11 month old puppy she came 3rd in the Puppy Stakes and 2nd in the Novice Stakes at the Brittany Club Working Test.
+As an 11 month old puppy she came 3rd in the Puppy Stakes and 2nd in the Novice Stakes, against all HPR breeds at the Brittany Club Working Test.
 From the pics below she always showed great promise and has moved our whole breeding programme on to another level.
 With 29 pups from 3 litters her influence is sure to live on.
 Already H. Iceman and H. Inayah (1st litter) have been bred from and H. Land Agent (2nd litter) has mated his first bitch.
 H. Nugget (3rd litter) is being retained as well.

 Hawkwise Fair Copy showing plenty of enthusiasm at 16 weeks

 First water retrieve at 17 weeks

 2013 saw H.Fair Copy produce her first litter to Ch Dag at Skinfaxi (see Brittany Breeding Plans).
 She had no working test or trial successes but did continue to work well (now on two local shoots).
 She did win a couple of classes at Brittany Club shows and came second in the Advanced retrieve.